 Beginning at about 6 weeks, you can reinforce your child's biological rhythms by establishing a regular bedtime routine.
 At about the same time every night, for instance, give him a warm bath, read him a book, and then feed him before putting him to bed.
 (For more ideas, see our article on bedtime routines.)
 Try to get your baby up at around the same time every morning and put him down for naps at the same point in the day.

 At this stage, consider your routine and your baby's sleep schedule as a work in progress: During the first three months of life, your baby will gradually sleep more at night and less during the day.
-You'll need to keep adjusting the schedule as your baby matures and develops.
+You'll need to keep adjusting the schedule as your baby matures and develops.4 to 6 months and beyond

-Typically, by age 3 months or so, babies have started to develop more of a regular sleep/wake pattern and have dropped most of their
+Typically, by age 3 months or so, babies have started to develop more of a regular sleep/wake pattern and have dropped most of their night feedings.
+And somewhere between 4 and 6 months, experts say, most babies are ready for sleep training and are capable of sleeping through the night for a stretch of 8 to 12 hours.

-night feedings.
+Typically, by age 3 months or so, babies have started to develop more of a regular sleep/wake pattern and have dropped most of their night feedings.
 And somewhere between 4 and 6 months, experts say, most babies are ready for sleep training and are capable of sleeping through the night for a stretch of 8 to 12 hours.

 Of course, every baby is different: Some may be ready earlier, others later.
 And some will sleep seven hours or longer at an early age while others won't do so until they're much older.